 The court carries out an assessment of both points of fact and law as they exist at the date when the court's decision is made (only ex tunc and not ex nunc examination).
-The court may not alter the decision of the refugee authority; it shall annul any administrative decision found to be against the law - with the exception of the breach of a procedural rule not affecting the merits of the case - and it shall order the refugee authority to conduct a new procedure if necessary.56
+The court may not alter the decision of the IAO; it shall annul any administrative decision found to be against the law - with the exception of the breach of a procedural rule not affecting the merits of the case - and it shall order the IAO to conduct a new procedure if necessary.
+69 A preliminary reference case is pending at CJEU, raising the question of compatibility of such a remedy with the right to an effective remedy under Article 47 of the EU Charter.
+70

-There were 788 appeals submitted against the decisions of the IAO in 2017.
-In 276 cases the courts rejected the appeal of the asylum seekers while in 409 cases on the ground of the appeals the courts annulled the decisions of IAO and ordered them to conduct a new procedure.
-In 116 cases courts terminated the judicial procedure and in 42 cases rejected the appeals as inadmissible.57
+There were 141 appeals submitted against the decisions of the IAO in 2018.
+In 61 cases, the courts rejected the appeal of the asylum seekers while in 154 cases on the ground of the appeals the courts annulled the decisions of IAO and ordered them to conduct a new procedure.
+In 59 cases courts terminated the judicial procedure and in 10 cases rejected the appeals as inadmissible.71